-- Do not allow children to play in the luggage compartment.
-If a child is accidentally locked in the luggage compartment, they could have heat exhaustion or other injuries. - Do not allow a child to open or close the back door.
+Do not leave children alone in the luggage compartment.
+If a child is accidentally locked in the luggage compartment, they could have heat exhaustion.

+Do not allow a child to open or close the back door.
 Doing so may cause the back door to move unexpectedly, or cause the child's hands, head, or neck to be caught by the closing back door.